SOLD OUT: Great Taste of the Midwest

 Olin Park 1156 Olin-Turville Court , Madison, Wisconsin 53713

-TICKETS TO THE 2017 GREAT TASTE OF THE MIDWEST GO ON SALE SUNDAY MAY 7

-Mail Order ticket requests postmarked before May 8 will be ineligible.
-There are NO online sales or sales at the gate.
+There are NO online sales or sales at the gate. ***SOLD OUT***

-Tickets are sold on-site at several locations throughout Madison and Middleton, as well as via mail order lottery system.